Gopi Thotakura becomes 1st Indian space tourist on Blue Origin's private astronaut launch

 Other crew members of the flight include Mason Angel, Sylvain Chiron, Kenneth L. Hess, Carol Schaller, and former Air Force Captain Ed Dwight, who was selected by President John F Kennedy in 1961 as the nation's first Black astronaut candidate but was never granted the opportunity to fly to space.

+During the mission, the crew soared to more than three times the speed of sound.
+The rocket vaulted the capsule past the Kármán line, an area 100 kilometers above Earth's surface that is widely recognized as the altitude at which outer space begins — but there's a lot of gray area, the channel said.

+At the peak of the flight, passengers experienced a few minutes of weightlessness and striking views of Earth through the cabin windows, it added.

-During the flight, each astronaut carries a postcard to space on behalf of Blue Origin's foundation, Club for the Future.
+During the flight, each astronaut carried a postcard to space on behalf of Blue Origin's foundation, Club for the Future.

 This programme gives students access to space on Blue Origin's rockets, including an all-digital method to create and send postcards.
 The Club's mission is to inspire and mobilise future generations to pursue careers in STEAM (science, technology, engineering, arts and mathematics) for the benefit of Earth.